-Figure 5.1 illustrates the architecture of TransCrypt.
+Figure 1 illustrates the architecture of TransCrypt.
 The platform chosen for the first reference implementation is Linux kernel version 2.6.11.
-In this chapter, we describe the software modules that need to be implemented in the Linux kernel and allied user-space support utilities.
+In this section, we describe the software modules that need to be implemented in the Linux kernel and allied user-space support utilities.
 Finally, we explain the installation and operation of the entire system.

-5.1 Authentication Domain-wide Certificate Repository
+A. Authentication Domain-wide Certificate Repository

-Unlike the distributed web-of-trust model used by PGP [9], TransCrypt employs a certificates-based model that is more usable in enterprise environments.
 The public certificate repository is maintained at a single network location and made available throughout the authentication domain using an appropriate service such as NIS, NFS or LDAP.
 In the case of NFS, the certificate repository server exports a directory that is mounted by systems containing encrypted volumes as /etc/efscertificates/.
 It has a single file called certtab containing user records of the format: